galaxyproject/planemo/docs/writing_advanced.rst

 =================================

 This tutorial covers some more advanced tool development topics - such as testing and collections.
-This tutorial does assume some basic knowledge about wrapping Galaxy tools and that you have an environment with Planemo installed - check out tutorial_ if you have never developed a Galaxy tool.
+It assumes some basic knowledge about wrapping Galaxy tools and that you have an environment with Planemo available - check out tutorial_ if you have never developed a Galaxy tool.

 .. include:: _writing_testing.rst
 .. include:: _writing_collections.rst